 They are not a well-known mass production company like the ones listed below, but I included them for a good reason.
 Prefessional photographers know them well.

 Their bag designs often look simple, but a lot of sophisticated and practical features have been incorporated into them.
-I invested a lot in one of their camera travel bags.As a reader of Digital Photo Tips you can receive a special gift for any order over $50 with ThinkTank.
-It's a pretty good deal.
+I invested a lot in one of their camera travel bags.As a reader of this Digital Photography Tipswebsite you can receive a special gift for any order over $50 with ThinkTank.
+It's a good deal for you.
 The consumer reviews of their products are very high.
 Here is the link to their web site: ThinkTankPhoto

 It's not a camera backpack, but here is my review of the travel camera bag I bought: Think Tank Airport Airstream Roller Bag.

 A true sling backpack only has one shoulder strap and is an interesting alternative.
 These bags make it very easy to pick up your camera bag quickly as well as access your equipment quickly.

 Modern design sling bags let you swing the bag around without removing the shoulder strap and accessing your gear.
 Here is a video showing off the Tenba Sling Backpack.

 Shoulder Bags are the most common carrier for cameras and accessories and have been around the longest.
 We live in a society of specialization and bags designed to carry our cameras and photography accessories.

 During my early years of photography, shoulder bags were the only thing available means of carrying a camera with accessories.
 I still own 2 shoulder bags and still use them both.